 On the day, the best team wins.
-‘Best’ for the World Cup, however, does not necessarily mean the ‘highest ranked’ or ‘most professionally qualified’ or having the ‘best-player in the world.’
-Sure, that helps… but, case in point, Spain & Portugal are out.
+‘Best’ for the World Cup, however, does not necessarily mean ‘highest ranked’ or ‘most professionally qualified’ or having the ‘best-player in the world.’
+Sure, that helps.
+But, case in point, Spain & Portugal are out.
 REALLY early.

 Life can be like a Football match.
 We try & try to reach our goals, but miss.
-Like the U.S. last week gritting it out against Germany in the pouring rain, down one goal into the last minute(s), Clint Dempsey struggles with several last attempts on goal… & then his header misses.
+Like the U.S. last week gritting it out against Germany in the pouring rain, down one goal into the last minute(s), Clint Dempsey struggled with several last attempts on goal & then his header missed.
 Match over.
-Germany wins.
+Germany won.

 When we miss our goals & jumble our life grooves, do we give up?

 Reminds me of a favorite scene from the movie Chariots of Fire after Eric Liddell beats Harold Abrahams in their first race.
 A frustrated Harold tells Sybil, “if I can’t win, I won’t run.”
 But Sybil replies, “If you don’t run, you can’t win.”